 Since Sundowning is most common at night, ensuring that your loved one is ready for the evening and bedtime by supporting daily habits is important.
 Below outlines each method to ease Sundowner’s in greater detail.

-It may be wise to limit caffeine intake earlier in the day, so that your elderly loved one is ready for sleep at night when the time comes.
+It may be wise to stop caffeine and alcohol intake after dinner, so that your elderly loved one is ready for sleep at night when the time comes.

 Establishing a bedtime routine may also help alleviate symptoms by making your loved one feel more comfortable and calm in the evening time before they fall asleep.

-Purchasing a lightbox or a nightlight to keep your loved one’s room somewhat lit as the house gets dark.
-This can help reduce confusion associated with dementia and make your loved one feel safer in their bedroom when it’s dark.
+Purchase a lightbox or a nightlight to keep your loved one’s room somewhat lit as the house gets dark.
+Having some light can help reduce confusion associated with dementia and make your loved one feel safer in their bedroom when it’s dark.

-If you are concerned about a loved one and at a loss for how to deal with Sundowner’s symptoms, talk to a physician about possible underlying conditions that may be affecting sleep patterns and increasing agitation at night.
+If you are concerned about a loved one, and you are at a loss for how to deal with Sundowner’s symptoms, talk to a physician about possible underlying conditions that may be affecting sleep patterns and increasing agitation at night.
 Doctors specializing in memory loss will be able to assess the specific form of dementia or provide medication for people with Alzheimer’s to help reduce Sundowning symptoms.